 Unless the city is blessed with a rare Indian summer extending beyond September, Montreal is in full fall mode come October.
 The weather is crisp, cool but fairly comfortable, though it's not uncommon to experience a snowfall at this time.
 If one happens at all, it tends to be on the light side, with flakes either melting on impact or away by day's end.

-Canadian Thanksgiving is held on the second Monday of October.
-In 2019, that's October 14.
-And with it comes a long weekend of harvest activities, festivals, and attractions.
+Canadian Thanksgiving is held on the second Monday of October, and with it comes a long weekend of harvest activities, festivals, and attractions.

 Montreal during the Halloween season features a slew of recurring events.
 Halloween's best-attended event is arguably the Montreal Zombie Walk.
 Roughly 10,000 participants dressed as the undead attempt to outdo each other with gruesome makeup and varying acting ability as they roam the streets of downtown Montreal in character.